 This is part 2 of the Indestructible Mindset series.
-At the end of this article will be our first Mindset Challenge!

 “…we suffocate with uncoordinated facts; our minds are overwhelmed with science breeding and multiplying into specialistic chaos for want of synthetic thought and a unifying philosophy.
 We are all mere fragments of what a man might be.”Will Durant